-No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 38 The Public Safety Management Plan must include at least the following: • Increase public awareness of safety hazards, including navigational hazards, access restrictions and closures during the construction and operation of the Site C reservoir.
-Ongoing In Compliance The PSMP describes measures to inform public on safety issues during the construction of the Project.
-In river work zone hazards are well marked for navigation purposes and meet the requirements for river navigation.
-Public safety signs and beacons have been installed on the north and south banks of the Peace River, upstream and downstream of the dam site, to mark the boundaries of the active construction area.
-The work site maintains a security perimeter with activity access control, security patrols and signage to inform members of the public.
-Information about safety is shared publicly using a variety of methods.
-The biweekly construction bulletin provides information about planned work and safety information for boaters.
-26 bulletins were provided in 2019.
-The quarterly Aboriginal Group construction notification also contains this information.
-Four letters were provided in 2019.
-As per the PSMP, Contractor Public Safety Management Plans are provided to Indigenous groups and to local and regional governments.
-The operations PSMP will be developed prior to reservoir filling.
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 38 The Public Safety Management Plan must include at least the following: Increase public awareness of safety hazards, including navigational hazards, access restrictions and closures during the construction and operation of the Site C reservoir.
+Ongoing In Compliance The last public safety site inspection was conducted on 26-28 October 2020.
+Recommendations related to river work hazards have either been implemented or are scheduled to be implemented when the cofferdams are completed in the spring of 2021.
 EAC 38 Establish boater communication protocol including communication of navigational hazards during construction and operations.
 Ongoing In compliance Information about safety is shared publicly using a variety of methods, including the bi-weekly construction bulletin and the quarterly construction notification letter which is sent to Indigenous groups, local governments and posted online.
+The Peace River portage program is now operational on a seasonal basis, with information broadly communicated to public.
 Public safety signs and beacons have been installed on the banks of the Peace River to mark the boundaries of the active construction area.
 Further, BC Hydro will facilitate the distribution of contractor's public safety management plans as and when needed.
+EAC 38 Develop standard navigation mitigations for signals, markings and notifications, relating to overhead structures such as towers and conductors crossing navigable waters.
+Ongoing In Compliance Standard navigation mitigations for signals, markings and notifications is being undertaken in compliance with Navigation Protection Act and Canadian Navigable Waters Act and approvals issued under these Acts.

-No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 38 Develop standard navigation mitigations for signals, markings and notifications, relating to overhead structures such as towers and conductors crossing navigable waters.
-Ongoing In Compliance Standard navigation mitigations for signals, markings and notifications is being undertaken in compliance with Navigation Protection Act and Canadian Navigable Waters Act approvals EAC 38 Manage public water-based access during construction and for the first 5 years of operation.
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 38 Manage public water-based access during construction and for the first 5 years of operation.
 Ongoing In Compliance The Diversion Security and Public Safety Plan has been completed.
 Appendix 2 of this Plan details the public safety signs (including flashing lights) that will be installed in advance of the completion of the upstream debris boom on the Peace River.
 Additional measures, including buoys and a triggered audible alarm are recommended as additional controls to protect the public associated with Diversion.
 EAC 38 The EAC Holder must provide this draft Public Safety Management Plan to MOTI, Peace River Regional District, City of Fort St. John, District of Hudson's Hope and Saulteau, West Moberly, Halfway River, Doig River, Blueberry River and Prophet River First Nations, and McLeod Lake Indian Band for review 90 days prior to the commencement of construction and operations.
 Complete In Compliance The draft CSMP (Section 5.3 Public Safety Management Plan) was submitted to regulatory agencies, governments and Indigenous groups on October 7, 2014.
 EAC 38 The EAC Holder must file the final Public Safety Management Plan with the MOTI, Peace River Regional District, City of Fort St. John, District of Hudson's Hope and Saulteau, West Moberly, Halfway River, Doig River, Blueberry River and Prophet River First Nations, and McLeod Lake Indian Band 30 days prior to the commencement of construction and operations.
 Complete In Compliance The final CSMP (Section 5.3 Public Safety Management Plan) was submitted to regulatory agencies, governments and Indigenous groups on June 5, 2015.